 This section of the guidelines describes minimum income documentation requirements.
 Insured originators should require additional documentation at their discretion when necessary to verify income.

-Income should be expected to continue for a minimum of three years.
+Qualifying income should reasonably be expected to continue for a minimum of three years.
 Income that is not expected to continue for a minimum of three years will not be considered.
+The documentation required to determine the amount of income that can be relied upon varies according to the income type and materiality, the applicant's ownership interest in the income source, and other factors described in the guideline sections that follow.
+The requirements described for each type of income within Section 3.5.1 of the TrueGuide and the applicable

+GSEs requirements must be satisfied.

 Originators do not need to document a 3-year continuance for the following types of income:

 - Automobile allowance

 - Base salary

 - Bonus, overtime, commission or tip income

 - Corporate retirement or pension

 - Long-term disability

 - Foster care income

 - Interest and dividend income unless evidence exists the related assets will be depleted

 - Military income

 - Part time, second job, or seasonal income

 - Rental income

 - Self-employed income

 - Social security, VA, or other governmental retirement or annuity